Our Patrons

 The Baroness Cox of Queensbury

-The Baroness Cox of Queensbury Baroness Cox was created a Life Peer in 1982 and was a deputy speaker of the House of Lords from 1985 to 2005.
+The Baroness Cox of Queensbury was created a Life Peer in 1982 and was a deputy speaker of the House of Lords from 1985 to 2005.
 She was Founder Chancellor of Bournemouth University, 1991- 2001; Founder Chancellor of Liverpool Hope University 2006-2013 and is an Honorary Vice President of the Royal College of Nursing.
 She is heavily involved with international humanitarian work.
-She is Chief Executive of HART `{`Humanitarian Aid Relief Trust`}`.
-She was also a founder Trustee of MERLIN `{`Medical Emergency Relief International`}`.
+She is Chief Executive of HART (Humanitarian Aid Relief Trust).
+She was also a founder Trustee of MERLIN (Medical Emergency Relief International).
 Lady Cox has been honoured with the Commander Cross of the Order of Merit of the Republic of Poland; the Wilberforce Award; the International Mother Teresa Award from the All India Christian Council; the Mkhitar Gosh Medal conferred by the President of the Republic of Armenia; and the anniversary medal presented by Lech Walesa, the former President of Poland.
 She has been awarded an Honorary Fellowship of the Royal College of Surgeons of England and Honorary Doctorates by universities in the United Kingdom, the United States of America, the Russian Federation, and Armenia.
 Author of numerous books, Baroness Cox’s humanitarian aid work takes her on many missions to conflict and post-conflict zones, including the Armenian enclave of Nagorno Karabakh; Sudan; South Sudan; Nigeria; Uganda; the Karen, Karenni, Shan, Chin and Kachin peoples in the jungles of Burma; and communities suffering from conflict in Indonesia, where she helped to establish the International Islamic Christian Organisation for Reconciliation and Reconstruction (IICORR) with the late former President Abdurrhaman Wahid.
 She has visited North Korea helping to promote Parliamentary initiatives and medical programmes.
 She has also been instrumental in helping to change the former Soviet Union’s policies for orphaned and abandoned children from institutional to foster family care.

-Bishop Michael Nazir Ali
+Monsignor Dr Michael Nazir Ali

-Bishop Michael Nazir-Ali was the 106th Bishop of Rochester, for 15 years, until 1 September 2009.
-He is originally from Asia and in 1994 became the first non-white Diocesan Bishop in the Church of England.
+Monsignor Dr Michael Nazir-Ali is now a member of the Ordinariate in the Catholic Church and Prelate to the Holy See.
+He was the 106th Anglican Bishop of Rochester, for 15 years, until 1 September 2009.
+He is originally from Asia and was the first Diocesan Bishop in the Church of England born abroad.
+He was appointed in 1994.
 Before that he was the General Secretary of CMS from 1989-1994 and before that Bishop of Raiwind in Pakistan.
 He holds both British and Pakistani citizenship and from 1999 was a member of the House of Lords where he was active in a number of areas of national and international concern.
 He has both a Christian and a Muslim family background.
 He is now President of the Oxford Centre for Training, Research, Advocacy and Dialogue (OXTRAD).
-Michael has been a visiting lecturer in a number of universities and colleges in the UK, Canada, the USA and Australia.
-He has travelled widely in Africa, Asia, Australia, Europe, North and South America.
-He is the author of eleven books and of numerous articles on Faith and Public Life, Freedom of Belief, Bioethics, Mission, Ecumenism, the Anglican Communion, and relations with people of other faiths (particularly Islam).
-In 2005, he was awarded the Paul Harris Fellowship by Rotary International.
-Michael is married to VALERIE, and they have two sons, SHAMMY (Shamaoun), and ROSS.

 Rev. Dr Clifford Hill